jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

 +++
-title = "Procedural Macros: A simple derive macro" draft = true
+title = "Procedural Macros: A simple derive macro"
 +++

 This is the second article in my series on procedural macros.
 If you don't know what procedural macros are, I highly recommend reading [the previous article][basics] first.

-This will be a walkthrough (detailed explanation) of a simple derive macro:
+This article will go through a simple derive macro: `Getters`.
-`Getters`. `#[derive(Getters)]` will generate an accessor function for every named field of its input struct (it will report an error when used on other kinds of types).
+`#[derive(Getters)]` will generate an accessor function for every named field of its input struct (it will report an error when used on other kinds of types).
 So

 ```rust
 #[derive(Getters)]